 Today we will take a look at another design pattern from the category of patterns for creating objects (creational patterns) – Builder.

-Design pattern Builder is a software design pattern that is used to simplify the construction of complex objects by breaking it down into a set of steps.
+The Builder design pattern is a software design pattern that simplifies the construction of complex objects by breaking them down into a series of steps.

 What problem does the Builder design pattern solve?

 It solves the problem of creating objects with a large number of parameters or optional properties.
-Instead of having constructors with a long list of parameters, design pattern Builder allows us to create objects using clear steps.
+Instead of having constructors with a long list of parameters, the Builder design pattern allows us to create objects using clear steps.

-The Builder pattern works by having a separate class, called the Builder, responsible for the gradual construction of an object.
+The Builder pattern works by having a separate class, called the Builder, which is responsible for the step-by-step construction of an object.
 This class provides methods for setting individual properties of the object.
-Finally, when all properties are set, we can create the actual object using the build() method.
+Finally, when all the properties are set, we can create the actual object using the build() method.

-In this example, we have created a class called Product that represents a product.
-The Product class has a private constructor and a nested Builder class that progressively sets the properties of the object.
+In this example, we have created a Product class that represents a product.
+The Product class has a private constructor and a nested Builder class that sets the properties of the object incrementally.

 package designpatterns;